For the duration of this initiative, the Center

 and understand their role in the community.

-School of Nursing will work over the next two years in several areas.
+School of Nursing worked over a two year span in several areas.

-their nine current CBTL courses and beginning to integrate CBTL pedagogy into
+their nine current CBTL courses and began to integrate CBTL pedagogy into

 evaluation study to measure community outcomes.